mui/material-ui/docs/src/pages/demos/text-fields/text-fields.md

 and [`FormHelperText`](/api/form-helper-text/)
 ) that you can leverage directly to significantly customize your form inputs.

-You might also have noticed that some native HTML input properties are missing from the `TextField` component.
+You might also have noticed that some properties are missing from the `TextField` component.
 This is on purpose.
 The component takes care of the most used properties, then it's up to the user to use the underlying component shown in the following demo.
-Still, you can use `inputProps` (and `InputProps`, `InputLabelProps` properties) if you want to avoid some boilerplate.
+Still, you can use the `FormHelperTextProps`, `InputLabel` and `SelectProps` properties if you want to avoid some boilerplate.

 {{"demo": "pages/demos/text-fields/ComposedTextField.js"}}